 - Visiting a local Social Security office

-You will need to provide proof of your medical condition.
+You will need to provide proof of your medical condition, such as a medical record.
 You’ll also need to show that you cannot work and have earned enough work credits.
+If you’ve paid into the system, the SSA should be able to look up your work credit history.

 You should also apply for benefits as soon as you become disabled.
 You cannot receive benefits until your sixth full month of disability.
-It’s best to get started immediately so that you do not have to wait too long.
+It’s best to get started immediately so that you don’t have to wait too long.

 When you apply for disability benefits, the SSA will ask for information like: